knanne/knanne.github.io/_posts/2019-12-07-notes-on-raspberry-pi.md

 4. Create a new client certificate by running `pivpn add` and giving it a password
 5. Copy the certificate file from pi to the device you want to connect from.
 If on Windows, can use [filezilla](https://filezilla-project.org/)
 7. Next, [configure your DDNS service on your router.](https://www.noip.com/support/knowledgebase/how-to-configure-ddns-in-router/) If you are using a two router setup (modem/router), do this on the router acting as a modem where the internet comes in first.
 8. Lastly, [forward the OpenVPN service port on your router,](http://www.noip.com/support/knowledgebase/general-port-forwarding-guide/) the default port from piVPN is *1194*.
+Important note here, OpenVPN uses UDP as the protocol.
 If you are using a two router setup (modem/router) you may need to first forward traffic on that port to the second router, to then be forwarded to the pi.

 Useful PiVPN commands:
 - List certificates with `pivpn list`
 - Revoke a compromised certificate with `pivpn revoke`
+- Add a new certificate with `pivpn add` optionally with `nopass` for no password
 - List connected clients with `pivpn -c`
+- Reboot the openvpn server with `sudo service openvpn reboot`

 * Note that the VPN server automatically starts after a reboot, so nothing is needed if power to the pi cuts out temporarily